-I’ve been a subscriber to the lynda.com training library for years.
+I’ve been a Basic subscriber to the lynda.com training library for years.
 I often find this site to be a life saver.
 It helps when working under tight deadlines with little time to learn something new.
-Please note that if you sign up for a free trial you must cancel your account before the trial expires or your credit card will be charged for the next month.
+Please note that if you sign up for a free trial, cancel your account before the trial expires or your credit card may be charged for the next month.

 There’s nothing like sitting in a coffee shop with your laptop, sipping java and eating pastries (only the healthy ones) and learning how to use Storyline, Captivate or Photoshop with Lynda’s excellent online software tutorials.

-For a reasonable monthly fee and no long-term commitment required, lynda.com gives you access to a long list of well-designed courses.
-These tutorials teach how to use a wide variety of software programs as well as delving into topics like: web development, business, photography, and audio and video production.
+For a reasonable monthly fee and no long-term commitment required, lynda.com gives you access to all of their well-designed courses in the Basic subscription.
+These tutorials teach how to use a wide variety of software programs as well as delving into topics like: web development, business, design, game design, photography, and audio and video production.
+The Premium subscription adds on project files and the functionality to view the courses offiline.

 The Best Features of Lynda.com